goreleaser/goreleaser/www/content/build.md

     # `time "2006-01-02"` too if you need custom formats
     #
     # Default is empty.
+    gcflags:
-    gcflags: all=-trimpath={{.Env.GOPATH}}
+      - all=-trimpath={{.Env.GOPATH}}
+      - ./dontoptimizeme=-N

-    # Custom ldflags template.
+    # Custom ldflags templates.
-    # This is parsed with the Go template engine and the following variables
+    # These are parsed with the Go template engine and the following variables
     # are available:
     # - Date
     # - Commit